 MC fulfills its recycling obligations pertaining to container and packaging waste on a non-consolidated basis as an importer in accordance with Japan's Containers and Packaging Recycling Law.

-To enhance the reliability of its data, MC has obtained the assurance of Deloitte Tohmatsu Sustainability Co., Ltd., an independent third party, for the accuracy of non-consolidated paper consumption and waste volume (Head Office) data.
+To enhance the reliability of its data, MC has obtained the assurance of Deloitte Tohmatsu Sustainability Co., Ltd., an independent practitioner, for its environmental performance data.